Paul Fleming (restaurateur): Career

 Prior to working in restaurants, Fleming worked in the oil industry.
 When the oil industry collapsed, Fleming moved to Los Angeles.
 There, he began purchasing franchise rights to Ruth's Chris Steak House, which he acquired in three states: California, Arizona, and Hawaii.

 In 1984, Fleming opened his first Ruth's Chris in Beverly Hills.
 In 1985, he opened another in Phoenix.
 Fleming opened his third location in San Francisco and a fourth in Hawaii.
 He eventually sold all of the franchises back to Ruth's Chris.

-Fleming is the Founder P.F.
-Chang's China Bistro.
-The first of the now-cross-country restaurant chain appeared in Scottsdale, Arizona in 1993.
+Fleming is the founder P.F.
+Chang's China Bistro, which first opened in Scottsdale, Arizona in 1993.
 The name P.F.
 Chang's is derived from Paul Fleming's initials (“PF").
 He also conceptualized Pei Wei Asian Diner, a casual, quick-service offshoot of P.F.
 Chang's.
 P.F.
-Chang's was sold in 2012 for $1.1 billion.
+Chang's was sold in 2012 for US$1.1 billion.

 With co-founder Bill Allen, Fleming developed another restaurant chain that bears his name: Fleming's Prime Steakhouse & Wine Bar, which started in 1998 in Newport Beach, California.
-Fleming's is operated as a joint venture with Bloomin’ Brands (NASDAQ:BLMN.O) and has grown to 65 locations across the U.S.

-In 2006, Fleming began tinkering with a new concept, Paul Martin's American Grill, with restaurant industry veteran Brian Bennett.
+In 2006, Fleming partnered with restaurateur Brian Bennett to start Paul Martin's American Grill.
 Specializing in Classic American cuisine, the first grill opened in 2007 in Roseville, California.
-There are now six restaurants in California, one in Arizona, and one in Austin, Texas.
+There are six restaurants in California, one in Arizona, and one in Austin, Texas.

 In 2019, Fleming made a minority investment in a Barcelona-inspired tapas restaurant Boqueria.
 Fleming also invested in the Tex-Mex restaurant Tacos & Tequila Cantina, which he later sold in 2021.

-In 2020, Fleming partnered with Naples, Florida developer and restaurateur, Adam Smith to expand and grow the popular Lake Park Diner by Smith Organics.
-The use of steroids, antibiotics, hormones, or GMOs are not present in any of the food offered at Lake Park Diner, and this locally loved brand is poised for growth and expansion with a second location planned to open in Summer 2022.

-Fleming and his wife, Jody Goodenough-Fleming, co-founded PJK Neighborhood Chinese in 2021.
-The Florida-inspired, neighborhood Chinese restaurant brand debuted in Naples, Florida in late 2022.
-Jody Goodenough-Fleming is CEO of Paul Fleming Restaurants leading strategic growth plans for PJK and new emerging concepts in the state of Florida.